TheExpertApprentice/The-GRC-Campus/README.md

 Why a university?

 Because it is a federation, a payment processor, a healthcare provider, a research institution, a landlord, a public body, and an ISP for 30,000 users who change every year. **GRC that works at XUST works anywhere.** That is the thesis of this portfolio — and because it is one universe, the SoA in the compliance repo references the same risk register that drives the vulnerability exceptions in the VM repo.
-The artefacts interlock the way they do in a real organisation.
+The artefacts interlock the way they do in a real organisation. in addition, SA HEIs are also governed by King IV, which is used by companies.

 ```mermaid
 flowchart TD